jnozzi/cocoadev.com/SiteContent/General/McClanahan.markdown

 Want to Email me?
 It's simple:  mcclanah AT kmcode.com  But please!
 Absolutely NO SPAM!

-''That you would expect any potential spammers reading this page to honor your "no spam" request is cute to say the least. :-)''
+*That you would expect any potential spammers reading this page to honor your "no spam" request is cute to say the least. :-)*